Information for parents and families

 and childcare, financial support with the cost of childcare, and

 Choosing the right childcare for your child can make a real difference, whether it’s to support a child’s development, support a parent/carer return to work or training or simply meeting other parents and children.

-From September 2013, free childcare and early education for two-year-olds will be changing.
+From September 2013, free childcare and early education for two-year-old will be changing in Peterborough.